UDST/manta/README.md

 git clone git@github.com:udst/manta.git ~/manta && cd ~/manta
 ```

-Clone the [Pandana repository](https://github.com/UDST/pandana) to your home directory.
+Clone the [Pandana repository](https://github.com/UDST/pandana) to your home directory and switch to the `vectorized-paths` branch.
 This is necessary since MANTA now uses a fast contraction hierarchies framework for shortest path routing.
 Previously implemented shortest path frameworks include Johnson's all pairs shortest path and a parallelized Dijkstra's priority queue.

 Create `Makefile` and compile with:
 ```bash